Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ## 4 CAN External/Site Access (site DNS, LDAP, etc...)

 System access to site or external resources, like the Internet, site DNS and site LDAP were previously provided over the CAN.
-By default this CAN access path will remain, but for the CSM-1.2 release it will be possible during installation to select system-to-site access over the CHN or CMN.
+By default this CAN access path will remain, but for the CSM 1.2 release it will be possible during installation to select system-to-site access over the CHN or CMN.

 <a name="4-1-traffic-separation-and-routing"></a>